 - If you cut open a pair of adult lungs and stretched them until they were completely flat, they would cover a tennis court.
 (But please don’t try this at home!)

-- The airways (“tubes” where the air flows through) of both lungs could stretch out to around 1,500 miles.
+- The airways (“tubes” where the air flows through) of your lungs could stretch to around 1,500 miles.

 3. One lung is bigger than the other